Hauk/-r-dailyprogrammer-solutions/README.md

 Introduction
 ==================

-This repo contains solutions to Reddit's /r/dailyprogrammers daily coding challenges.
+This repo contains solutions to Reddits /r/dailyprogrammers daily coding challenges.

-I'll be starting with easy one's first.
+I will be starting with easy ones first.

-File format is: <challenge level> <challenge number>. <filetype>
+File format is: < challenge level > < challenge number > . < filetype >

 Mostly this will be in Python, C++ or Java.
-I'll add which language in the commit message.
+Language used will be in the commit message.